 Adam and Annette duo/band have been playing for 25 years, performing in pubs, bars, private parties, weddings, and cooperate events.
 They have released two albums: “Adam and Annette”, and “An Adam and Annette Christmas”.

 As well as playing with “Adam and Annette”, Haas has played with the successful Canadian disco band, The Travoltas.
-For the last 8 years, she has enjoyed touring both Canada and the United States with the Travoltas.
+For the last 17 years, she has enjoyed touring both Canada and the United States with the Travoltas.

-Currently, you can find her around southern Ontario playing solo in many different venues, from fine dining restaurants to small pubs and patios.
+Currently, you can find her around southern Ontario playing solo in many different venues, from fine dining restaurants to small pubs and patios, house parties, weddings and funerals, as well as playing with Adam Ostrosser, Tomi Swick, and various amazing musicians in the Hamilton area.
+She is also now the bass player for rising country star, Brad James.
 Annette has had the privilege of opening for Ron Sexsmith, Kevin Hearn (The Barenaked Ladies), Alfie Zappacosta and Rik Emmett, playing her original material, as well as playing with her original band at Hamilton’s famous Festival of Friends.
 And look for Annette Haas on YouTube singing the American and Canadian national anthems for the Toronto Blue Jays, at the Rogers Center.